 - Light blue, white, or light pink Jantzen short-inseam swimming trunks with a removable black elastic belt in button-down belt loops

 - Light blue canvas slip-on espadrilles

-- Rolex Submariner 6538 wristwatch on an undersized RAF strap
+- Rolex Submariner 6538 dive watch on a black/olive/red-striped NATO strap

 - Black-framed wayfarer-style sunglasses